Travis the Crochet Giraffe

 - I used, believe it for not, 2 balls of Caron One Pound Yarn.

 - Stool, about $50 CDN purchased from Walmart.

 - Styrofoam and Wood Dowel for Neck Support

 Other than conceptual of having hoofs like Haakpret’s version, I did many changes without a pattern.
-I just eye balled most of it.
-When there was two of any one thing, like hoofs, ears and horns, I wrote down the pattern so I could get the same size, but other than that, the rest of it is decided in real-time.
+I just eyeballed most of it.
+When there were two of any one thing, like hoofs, ears and horns, I wrote down the pattern so I could get the same size, but other than that, the rest of it is decided in real-time.

 So if you looking to create this type of pattern.
 HAAKPRET’s version found at the Wool House in the UK Online is your best option.
 I couldn’t find this locally or through Amazon.
 So I bought through the Wool House and they were pretty quick in shipping from the UK too.
 Surprised me, a lot.

 Not only can you get the Giraffe, but you can get many other types of patterns for the stools.
-So though I improvised, I bought the books after I crocheted my Giraffe as my inspiration and idea was prompted by this designer.
-Support the designers when you can because if you don’t support them, they give up and they do the hardwork.
+So though I improvised, I bought the books after I crocheted my Giraffe as my inspiration and idea were prompted by this designer.
+Support the designers when you can because if you don’t support them, they give up and they do the hard work.